Armanino Blog

 June 02, 2020

-Companies in the cannabis industry can only deduct the cost of goods sold (COGS) from gross receipts under IRC 280E.
+Companies in the cannabis industry can only deduct the cost of goods sold (COGS) from gross receipts under IRC 280E, subject to ongoing regulatory updates.
 Recently COGS for cannabis companies has been limited by case law to COGS calculated using IRC Sec.
 471 and the regulations thereunder.
 Attempts to use the more favorable allocation method allowed under IRC Sec.
 263A have been struck down by the tax court.

 However, in a little-noticed provision of The Tax Cuts and Jobs Act, it included a section entitled Small Business Accounting Method Reform and Simplification.
 This tax law enacted a series of provisions that allowed small business taxpayers that have less than $25M in revenue to no longer be required to use the accrual method of accounting.
 It also provided a provision that disallowed the IRS from changing the inventory accounting method used by the taxpayer under audit as long as the taxpayer’s method of treating inventory is supported by its financial statements or in the case of a non-publicly traded company, the books and records of the taxpayer.